-EZUZ: A Philly band playing Jewish world music with a beat!
+EZUZ: A Philly ensemble playing Jewish world music with a beat!
 Rooted in ancient Jewish text, the rhythmic music

 of EZUZ traverses Middle Eastern, North American, Klezmer, Spanish, and South American styles -- with lyrics in